 History of Wildfires in Jasper National Park

-Although Jasper National Park is known for its stunning landscapes, it has a long history of wildfires that have shaped its environment.
+Jasper National Park carries a long history of wildfires that have shaped its environment.
 These fires play a vital role in renewing the park’s forests and maintaining ecological balance.

 Over the decades, natural and human-caused fires have swept through various areas.
 They clear old vegetation and allow new growth to thrive.
+Fire-adapted species like lodgepole pines rely on these events to regenerate — their serotinous cones open only under heat, scattering seeds onto freshly cleared ground.

-Understanding this history helps you appreciate the park’s resilience and the careful balance between preservation and natural processes.
+Park managers now use controlled burns to mimic natural fire cycles.
+This approach reduces the risk of larger, uncontrollable wildfires.
+Understanding this history helps you appreciate both the park’s resilience and the careful balance between preservation and natural processes.

 Notable Hotel Fires in the Park